1996 Asian Championship (December 1996)

 Kuwait would take the lead against Iran in the 15th minute.

-However, shortly before halftime Daei would equalize with a diving header.
 The rest of regulation and two overtime periods had no further goals and once again penalty kicks would determine the winner.

-Abedzadeh, who had his first start in the tournament, would not only unnerve Kuwaiti player prior to their kicks by readjusting the position of the ball but also would go on to save two Kuwaiti penalty kicks, thus making up for Iran’s first kick by Moharrami that had hit the post.
+Abedzadeh, who had his first start in the tournament, would not only unnerve Kuwaiti players prior to their kicks by readjusting the position of the ball but also would go on to save two Kuwaiti penalty kicks, thus making up for Iran’s first kick by Moharrami that had hit the post.
 Moharrami would be criticized for laughing after missing his shot although he later explained, “Against Saudi Arabia people were chanting my name to take one of our penalty kicks and when I didn’t and we ended up losing they blamed the coach for not picking me.
 My reaction to my missed kick against Kuwait was essentially me rhetorically asking this is what you guys wanted?”
 Estili, Peyrovani and Bagheri would each convert their kick to lead Iran to victory and a 3rd place finish.

 Daei would end up as the top scorer with 8 goals.